SBB Am 4/6 1101

-Am 4/6 1101 was the world's first gas turbine-electric locomotive.
-The locomotive was ordered by the Swiss Federal Railways (SBB-CFF-FFS) from the Swiss Locomotive and Machine Works (SLM) and Brown, Boveri & Cie (BBC) in 1939.
+Am 4/6 1101 was the world's first gas turbine–electric locomotive.
+The locomotive was ordered by the Swiss Federal Railways (SBB) from the Swiss Locomotive and Machine Works (SLM) and Brown, Boveri & Cie (BBC) in 1939.
 The locomotive was delivered in 1941 and was in use on railroads in Switzerland, France and Germany until 1954.

 Development

-Prior to building Am 4/6 1101 BBC had built the world’s first industrial gas turbine in 1936 for the Marcus Hook refinery in Pennsylvania and the world's first gas turbine power station in 1938 at Neuchâtel, Switzerland.
+Prior to building Am 4/6 1101 BBC had built the world’s first industrial gas turbine in 1936 for the Marcus Hook refinery in Pennsylvania and the world's first gas turbine power station at Neuchâtel, Switzerland.
 By the late 1930s, BBC were eager to apply the new gas turbine technology to railway locomotives.

 Early in 1939, SBB placed an order, with BBC, for a gas turbine locomotive for service on non electrified branch lines.
 The specification for the locomotive included a guaranteed continuous output of 2200 hp measured at the generator coupling.
 A starting tractive effort of 29000 lb was specified along with a continuous tractive effort of 11000 lb at 45 mph.
 A maximum speed of 70 mph was given.
 The maximum allowable weight of the locomotive for use on branch lines was set at 92 tons.